City of Hastings, MN

 - Working with the Governor’s Office for potential special appropriations.

 - Placed the project on the State’s Project Priority List (PPL) to qualify for emerging contaminant grant opportunities out of the Drinking Water Revolving Fund.
+The city is expected to receive $3 million from this grant.

 - Applied for Federal Community Project Funding (Congressionally Directed Spending).

 - Continuing to work with the Co-Trustees to bring us into the East Metro 3M Settlement.
+A direct connection was found between well no. 5 and 3M.
+As a result, the city is eligible to receive approximately $15 million in funding and has applied for this funding.